npizzigati/Vimish/README.md

 5. Click on the `Ok` button at the bottom of the dialog to confirm.

 ### Limitations
 Since OmegaT segments have no newlines, line-wise movements (like moving up and down with the arrow keys or j and k) are not available.
-Just as you would with a long wrapped line in Vim, in Vimish you can navigate quickly inside a segment using word-wise motions and search/find.
+Just as you would with a long wrapped line in Vim, in Vimish you can navigate quickly inside a segment using word-wise/left-right motions and search/find.

 ### Development
 #### Building from source